lewisdaly/mywell-server/paper/tech4dev_abstract.md

 ## Background

-India uses the largest amount of groundwater in the world, estimated at 230 cubic kilometers per year (World Bank, 2010).
+India uses the largest amount of groundwater in the world, estimated at 230 cubic kilometers per year, more than 25% of the global total (World Bank, 2010).
 A relatively cheap and accessible resource, groundwater suffers from the tradgedy of the commons.
 Groundwater is often overexploited for food production, with rainfall insufficient to recharge the groundwater levels (Rathore, 2004).

 Groundwater is fundamental to the livelihoods of many farmers across India.
 In rural India, over 60 percent of agriculture is dependent on groundwater irrigation (World Bank, 2010).
 Groundwater allows farmers to grow crops in the dry season, as well as manage deficiencies in monsoonal rainfall, contributing to improved livelihoods and poverty alleviation (Maheshwari et al, 2014).